-Some of you might know the feeling: after spending months (years) straightening your teeth with Invisalign, you begin to notice old and undesirable patterns forming.
-Maybe it’s an oddly tight flossing experience, or a peculiar angle of a tooth you see in a picture on social media.
+Some of you know the feeling: months after completing your treatment, you feel your teeth shifting after Invisalign.
+Maybe it’s a tight flossing experience, or a peculiar tooth you keep seeing in pictures on social media.

-Whatever the signs, they mean the same thing, and you want answers: Why are my teeth shifting after Invisalign?
-Well, we’re here to give them to you.
-In this blog, we’ll cover five considerations for why your teeth moved after clear aligners, and things you can do to retain your results.
+Whatever the signs, they mean the same thing, and you want answers: Why are my teeth shifting after treatment?
+Here are five considerations for teeth moving after Invisalign, and what you can do to get back on track.

 - Teeth are set in bone, not stone